 - T3 curling iron styling: 11:48 minutes

-I wouldn’t say that I would get rid of my T3 curling iron and replace it with the dyson completely.
-I use multiple attachments on my curling iron to achieve different looks, and my hair holds the curls better with the T3 than with the airwrap.
-But, the dyson gives my hair volume and bounciness that the curling iron never could!
+I wouldn’t say that I would get rid of my T3 curling iron and replace it with the Dyson completely.
+I use multiple attachments on my curling iron to achieve different looks, and my hair holds the curls better with the T3 than with the Airwrap.
+But the Dyson gives my hair volume and bounciness that the curling iron ever could!

 Revlon One Step Hair Dryer

 I tried this once and honestly didn’t even finish styling my hair before I packed it back up to return.
 I know so many rave about it, but for my hair type it wasn’t ideal.
 I have very fine textured hair, and I felt like the barrel and brush was super stiff, too large, and didn’t grab my hair well.
 I would also be careful if you use this hair tool with the heat you’re applying to your hair.
+Hot tools like these aren’t great for already-damaged hair or hair your trying to protect from extreme heat.
 But if you’re just looking for a dryer round brush combo this would be something to consider for much less.

 Is it a dupe?
 In my opinion I don’t think people should even compare the two.
 It’s a single styler, whereas the dyson airwrap complete styler has a round brush, blow dryer attachment, two straightening brush heads, and two different barrels for curls.